noseapp/noseapp/docs/app.rst

 Shared data
 -----------

-Sometimes, may be needed configuration for test cases from application.
-You can shared dictionary, list, tuple or your data structures.
+Sometimes, may be needed to create configuration for test cases.
+You can this from application.
 Data will be copied during installation.

 ::